 A core tenet of marketing is meeting consumers where they are, and each audience segment inhabits a different mix of traditional and online environments.
 Thus, to raise awareness—and later demand—you need to be present on the right channels.

 One customer segment might like to scroll through Facebook and need a boosted post with vibrant graphics to catch their eye.
-On the other hand, you might have long-time patrons in a loyalty program, and want to leverage an email campaign to bring leads into your enrollment pipeline.
-These channels could even apply to the same audience, in which case you’ll want to have your CRM set up properly to generate consistent, but not duplicate, messaging.
+On the other hand, you might have long-time patrons in a loyalty program, and want to leverage an email campaign to bring leads into your new account pipeline.
+These channels could even apply to the same audience, so be sure the CRM is set up properly to generate consistent, but not duplicate, messaging.

-As for offline channels, you can use in-branch signage at relevant check-in stations and other high-traffic areas.
+As for offline channels, you can use in-branch signage at relevant high-traffic areas in the lobby or drive through.
 Another key piece of real estate includes ATM and ITM screens.
-Since, like a display (banner) ad, you only have a short window of time to grab someone’s attention, you’ll want to treat these areas like a billboard, driving home the benefits straightaway to pique someone’s curiosity.
+Since, like a display (banner) ad, you only have a short window of time to grab someone’s attention, you’ll want to treat these areas like a billboard, driving home the benefits straightaway to pique curiosity.